DaniloSorrequia/DaniloSorrequia/README.md

 - 👋 Hi, I’m @DaniloSorrequia
-- 👀 I’m interested in Ruby on Rails, JavaScript, Hmtl, CSS and DataBase SQL/NoSQL
+- 👀 I’m interested in Ruby on Rails, Vue.js, and DataBase SQL/NoSQL
 - 🌱 I’m currently learning Programming logic and Basic of Ruby on Rails
 - 💞️ I’m looking to collaborate on nothing for now
 - 📫 How to reach me: danilo_sorrequia@hotmail.com